All Episodes

 Have you noticed that?

-And most of them are getting fired, which is exactly the you know the satisfying thing for us, because I think the political left, or at least some part of it, had gotten to the point where they thought that killing people on the right was justified under a variety of reasons that were up to them subjectively.
+Because I think the political left, or at least some part of it, had gotten to the point where they thought that killing people on the right was justified under a variety of reasons that were up to them subjectively.

 So people getting canceled like crazy.

-The poster was not offensive, it was just celebrating you know his power in life and his maybe his power after death.
+It was just celebrating his power in life and maybe his power after death.

-It was just a pro Charlie Kirk poster.
+It was just a pro-Charlie Kirk poster.

-And the weird looking monster creature, barely human thing that worked there, said, Oh no, we can't do that because it's propaganda.
+And the weird-looking monster creature, barely human thing that worked there said, oh, no, we can't do that because it's propaganda.

 Of course they would.

-I'll give them full credit for this.
+After Office Depot rapidly, very rapidly, to their credit, I'll give them full credit for this.

-Rapidly they fired the person who looked like maybe the supervisor who was the one who said we can't do this.
+Rapidly, they fired the person who looked like maybe the supervisor who was the one who said, we can't do this.

 You need to fire that one too.